mayurpawar/poc-infrastructure/README.md

 This is a IaaC in order to spin infrastructure for a POC.

 ## Installation

-Please make sure that you have [terraform](https://www.terraform.io/downloads.html) installed.
+Make sure that you have [terraform](https://www.terraform.io/downloads.html) installed.

-Please craete a database manaully or using a scrips in /poc-infrastructure/database/
+Craete a database manaully or using a scrips in /poc-infrastructure/database/dev.
+If you create a dataase independently then keep credentials in AWS Secret Manager as we will be using it in our project.
+At the same time note down KMS key ARN along with AWS Secret Manager ARN.
+These two will go in environment variables file.

 Below is the folder structure of this code.